COVID-19-plots/maincovidplotsrepo/README.md

 * Latin America;
 * death counts for a variety of regions aroung the globe.

-The four main types of plots provided are: growth rates; cumulative counts; cumulative counts aligned on equal caseload; new daily counts.
+The four main types of plots provided are:
+* growth rates
+* cumulative counts
+* cumulative counts aligned on equal caseload
+* new daily counts.

 ### Plot listing